sdargoeuves/ipf_pathlookup_analysis/README.md

 # Pathlookup Analysis Tool

-This repository contains a Python script for analyzing paths using Pathlookup and displaying the results.
+This repository contains a Python script for analyzing Pathlookup and displaying the results.

 ## Introduction

-The Pathlookup Analysis Tool is used to analyze network paths between a source and destination IP address.
+The Pathlookup Analysis Tool is used to analyze network path between a source and destination IP address.
 It utilizes the Pathlookup service to retrieve and display the path information.

 ## Prerequisites